The list below includes resources available to Global Campus students at WSU nationally, and globally.

 The State Department’s Office of American Services and Crisis Management (ACS) administers the Consular Information Program, which informs the public of conditions abroad that may affect their safety and security.
 Country Specific Information, Travel Alerts, and Travel Warnings are vital parts of this program.

 U.S. consular officers are located at over 260 Foreign Service posts abroad.
 There are also consular officers in 46 foreign cities without U.S. embassies or consulates.
-They’re ready to provide assistance if you need it.
+They’re ready to help if you need it.
 From the U.S. or Canada, call 1-888-407-4747, or from overseas call 202-501-4444.
+For local emergency numbers refer to this emergency service number PDF.

 Consular officers, agents, and staff work with crime victims and help them with the local police and medical systems.
 Overseas Citizens Services will stay in touch with family members in the United States and help provide U.S.-based resources for the victim when possible.
 From the U.S. or Canada, call 1-888-407-4747, or from overseas call 202-501-4444.